LENSS/EdgeStorm/Readme.md

 D4j: Face models for GRecognitionWorker.

+FaceRecogJavaDesktop: Java application for training face models for GRecognitionWorker.

 RanSenStat: A demo App of MStorm running on Android phones.

 RanSenStatWorker: Server version of RanSenStat.